noir-lang/noir/yarn-project/aztec-cli/README.md

 ## Available Commands

-`azti` provides the following commands for interacting with Aztec:
+`aztec-cli` provides the following commands for interacting with Aztec:

 ### deploy-l1-contracts